jmfiaschi/docker-webiny-skeleton/README.md

 # docker-webiny-skeleton
-Docker Compose to initialize webiny in local
+This project helps to install webiny in local with make and docker.
 ## Initialize the project
 Requirement: Make should be installed in local.
 ```